mfkiwl/gnss-rcv/README.md

 # gnss-rcv: GPS L1 C/A acquisition

 This tool takes as input:
- - an rtl-sdr device
- - or an SDR IQ recording
+ - an SDR IQ recording
+ - or an rtl-sdr device (WIP)
-and performs signal acquisition and tracking, ephemeris decoding and attempts to get a position fix.
+and performs signal acquisition and tracking, ephemeris decoding.
+Finally it attempts to get a position fix.
+This is still a work in progress.

 ## Requirements.
 A raspberry pi will do, I use an RTL-SDR dongle with a cheap GPS antenna w/ an SMA connector.
+IQ recording can be downloaded or generated, cf below.

 ## Run gnss-rcv